D2-mods/D2-Mira/README.md

 **Option 2:**
 - Party starts with a bag, containing the core Big Metal items.
 - Other items not in the bag will still be obtainable in the game (if normally available with Option 1).
-- Also compatible with Black Pits 1 & 2.
+- Also compatible with Black Pits 1 & 2, as well as total conversions for BG2.

 **BG2 notes:**
 - Core items are still gained the same way as in the unmodded game.